 B: Type of Access Road.

+Access is second legal basic when buying land in Phuket you should know.
 Thai law divides the Access road into two main categories;

 The plot which is connected with the Public road, there will be no problem for right of use of road.
 Above all, the public Road is one of public property which is very strongly protected for public benefit including your benefit under section 1034 to 1037 of CCC.

 Keep in mind, the easement or the servitude which arises by the consent of the owner of the land surrounding is a right attached to a person.
 It is not a right attached to a property.
 It means the consent may be withdrawn or terminated at any time.